Lentil Shepherd's Pie

 - Dish up a hearty helping of lentil shepherd's pie.

-- Serve the salad alongside with a drizzle of balsamic glaze.
+- Serve the salad alongside with a drizzle of balsamic cream.